Professional Summary (about me)

 Recently, I returned to the academy as a student to receive formal training in instructional design and online teaching and learning.

-Photo for reference:
+Photo for reference: attending class in Zoom.

 For my graduate practicum in instructional design, I had the opportunity to design and implement an orientation and training course for Middle Tennessee State University Online.
 It was an awesome experience.
 I got to work with an amazing team and produce something that would be useful, meaningful, and helpful for students beginning or continuing their education.